F. Election Rules from the Bye-Laws (Bye-Law 5)

 - 5.12.6 order the non-payment of a campaign expenses claim

-5.12.8 Student Officers that choose to re-stand for a second term are exempt from self-endorsement.
+- 5.12.8 Student Officers that choose to re-stand for a second term are able to endorse themselves.
 ‘Self-endorsement’ is defined as showing support for candidates through attempting to persuade or dissuade persons to vote for oneself.
 This may be through writing, creating and distributing their own campaign materials and manifesto

-5.12.11 Society and club members may endorse individually but not on the behalf of the entire student group.
-For example, a president of a club can say you should vote, but cannot say you should vote on behalf of the entire club membership.
+- 5.12.11 Society and club members may endorse individually but not on the behalf of the entire student group.
+For example, a president of a club can say you should vote in the election, but cannot say who you should vote for on behalf of the entire club membership.

 5.13 The Deputy Returning Officer has the power, devolved from the Returning Officer, to issue warnings to candidates in the election and should set out in these warnings the action which shall follow if they are not heeded which could be any of the above.